-Memorial Day is almost here and we all know what that means.
-Not only do we get to take time out of our busy schedules to thank our veterans who sacrifice everything to keep us safe, we get to kick off summer’s picnic and BBQ season.
-After all, Memorial Day marks the unofficial start to summer.
+July 4th is almost here and we all know what that means.
+Not only do we get to take time out of our busy schedules to celebrate the Declaration of Independence for the United States, we get to enjoy a family picnic and BBQ.
 Talk about a perfect day!

 While delicious is always at the top of the picnic-must-have list, we know you’ve got your eye on healthy too.
 After all, it’s a long summer and you want to start it out energized and ready for all the excitement ahead.
 That means choosing ingredients that rev you with healthy energy during the day and don’t stand in the way of a good night’s sleep later, right?

 We’re betting our first Frisbee toss that these drool-worthy recipes are going to please everyone on your invite list.
 And that you’ll be happy to offer seconds to all, knowing that you’re filing your family with healthy, wholesome food.
 Before the recipes, feel free to steal these tips to ensure a happy, bug-free picnic day.
 Great picnics begin with these tricks

 - Go bug-free.
 Place cupcake liners on the top of your drinks to keep unwanted pests out.

 - Avoid a soggy bottom.
 Put a shower curtain under your blanket to avoid moisture from the grass soaking through.

 - Protect the spices.
 Don’t bring your salt and pepper mills to your picnic party – grass, sticky fingers and spillage spell disaster.
 Empty tic-tac containers and fill with just enough salt and pepper, label and you’re ready to go.